XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Evaluation

+{\textbf{Experimental Design.}} Rather than target specific AI coding assistants, which evolve rapidly and use various context-gathering heuristics, we evaluate XOXO on the core behavior all assistants share: augmenting prompts with code context from mixed origins.
+This ensures our findings apply broadly to any context-augmented code generation system.

-To simulate a realistic code generation scenario with an AI assistant, we augment each target problem with three randomly sampled, solved examples from the same dataset.
-The prompt instructs the model to generate a solution for the target problem while adhering to the coding style and naming conventions of the provided context examples.
-The full prompt template is detailed in~\autoref{appendix: prompt template}.
+To simulate realistic assistant behavior, we augment each target problem with three randomly sampled, previously solved problems from the same dataset as in-context examples.
+The prompt instructs the model to solve the target problem while following the coding style and naming conventions in the provided context, encouraging the model to take the context into account (see~\autoref{appendix: prompt template} for the full template).